Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • penicillins;

-For the purpose, actinolysate is used, which:
+For this purpose, actinolysate is used, which:

 Prevention